 Are you new to bicycling, or just been off your bike for awhile?
-Is 2018 your year to get active, begin commuting, take part in the Free Group Rides, or maybe even tackle your first century (100 mile ride), or the STP?
+Is 2020 your year to get active, begin commuting, take part in Free Group Rides, or maybe even tackle your first century (100 mile ride), the STP, or another personal challenge?
 Are you a bit unsure about your biking capabilities, riding in groups, or cycling during winter?
 If so, then the Getting Ready to Ride Series (GR2R) is for you.
-GR2R is an early season, eight-week progressive series that begins with a very doable first ride and then adds a bit of elevation gain, distance or technical difficulty each week.
-GR2R will help you to:
+GR2R is an early season, eight-week progressive series that adds a bit of elevation gain, distance or technical difficulty each week.

 In addition to steady rain, ice/snow and any other hazardous conditions will cancel a ride.
-If a ride is cancelled due to hazardous conditions, the notice will be posted here, in the comments section below, by 8:00 a.m. on the day of the ride.
+If a ride is canceled due to hazardous conditions, a notice will be posted here, in the comments section below, by 8:00 a.m. on the day of the ride.
 If that notice is posted, the ride leaders will not be at the start.

 There is a bathroom at the start.
 We can also make a restroom stop at the halfway point if needed.
 All riders should come equipped to deal with their own mechanical issues and bring enough snacks and water.
 Waiting for mechanical issues will be at the discretion of the ride leader.
 It’s winter, so please dress appropriately and use fenders on your bike.
 Please arrive at least 20 minutes early (9:40 a.m.) to get yourself ready, listen to the safety briefing and sign or check the waiver.
 10:00 a.m. is roll-out time!

 This week's ride starts from Gas Works, follows the Burke-Gilman trail and Neighborhood Greenways to Wedgwood, then goes past Green Lake to Sunset Hill, before returning via Ballard to the start.